Find A Local Expert Ready To Help 24/7!

 Technician clears a clogged gutter during heavy rain outside a suburban home to help prevent storm-related water damage.

-Heavy rain, strong winds, and sudden thunderstorms are common throughout Northwest Georgia.
-For homeowners in Acworth, Dallas, Kennesaw, Woodstock, Hiram, and Cartersville, storm season often brings an increased risk of water damage.
+Heavy rain, strong winds, and sudden thunderstorms are a part of life in Northwest Georgia.
+For homeowners in Acworth, Dallas, Kennesaw, Woodstock, Hiram, and Cartersville, storm season often brings an increased risk of unexpected water damage.

 The good news?
-Many water damage emergencies can be prevented with a few proactive steps.
+Many costly water damage emergencies can be prevented with a few proactive maintenance steps before severe weather arrives.

 Why Water Damage Happens So Often in Georgia

-Georgia's climate creates ideal conditions for water intrusion.
-Spring and summer storms can overwhelm gutters, expose roof weaknesses, and allow moisture to enter your home.
+Georgia's humid climate and frequent storms create ideal conditions for water intrusion.
+Heavy rainfall can overwhelm drainage systems, expose roof vulnerabilities, and allow moisture to seep into your home.

 • Roof leaks